- We advise you to exercise normal safety precautions in Georgia.

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) are the prerogative of the Georgian Government.
-These conditions may change regularly.
+These conditions may change regularly, and without notice.
 Visa information can be found on the website of the Georgian Foreign Ministry , and should be checked in advance of travel for the most up-to-date information.

 Land and sea borders with Russia remain closed for tourists.